Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-04-02-RPi - Node-red - MQTT - InfluxDB - Grafana.markdown

 published: true
 ---

-### Outline
+# Outline

 <!-- outline-start -->

 RPi - Node-red - MQTT - InfluxDB - Grafana - Telegram

-The DockerPi server is a Raspberry Pi Computer that connects to the Internet, and runs a set of programs which gather and process data from a number of sensors, and store the data, and render the data on one or more computers screens.
+The DockerPi2 server is a Raspberry Pi 400 Computer that connects to the Internet, and runs a set of programs which gather and process data from a number of sensors, and store the data, and render the data on one or more computers screens.

 The Sensors transmit their data to the RPi using MQTT, the RPi runs a broker (server) that takes this data and passes it onto node-red for processing or forward transmission.
 Node-red allows for the creation of a number of dashboards to display the information: